 Table 3.1 presents all the possible sensor type commonly present on Android device.
 It also presents the sensor's classification into the hardware/software categories and a common use of the sensor's data type.

 3.2 The MEP-Fusion Engine

-The MEP-Fusion engine is a set of tools whose aim at perfectly reconstruct of the users' traveled paths, using implicit data collected through MEP-Traces.
+The MEP-Fusion engine is a set of tools whose aim is the perfect reconstruction of the users' traveled paths, using implicit data collected through MEP-Traces.